cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 ![Minimum setup](http://blog.stack.systems/wp-content/uploads/2015/01/5-passos-instalacao-zabbix-2-4-guia-definitivo.png)

 Zabbix is free software to monitor the status of various network services, servers and other network equipment; and producing dynamic graphics resource consumption.
 Zabbix uses MySQL, PostgreSQL or Oracle to store data.
 According to the importance of the number of machines and data to monitor, the choice of the DBMS greatly affects performance.
 Its web interface is written in PHP.
-It acts directly on the information stored in the database.
-Each information necessary to process server being refreshed automatically, there is no action to perform on the bit to indicate that there has been an update.

 Zabbix-server in a network is as follows: